 The special connection between ka‘as and qinʾâ (“jealousy”)—which has been almost entirely unnoticed in the scholarship, and certainly not fully developed—is also an explanation for the fact that the phrase hiḵʿis ʾeṯ YHWH always appears, with no exception, in contexts of idolatry, and not in the context of other sins or other acts that arouse YHWH’s displeasure or lead him to respond violently.
 This is in contrast to all other so-called “terms of anger,” which appear in much more varied contexts.
 In order to explain the meaning of this link between ka‘as and qinʾâ, the chapter includes a novel discussion of the concept of jealousy and the relation between this concept and the root QNʾ in Biblical Hebrew; in this case as well, existing scholarship is lacking in both semantic precision and in its tendency toward anachronistic theological simplification.

 In light of the recognition of the special meaning of ka‘as, we can sketch a kind of history of hiḵʿis ʾeṯ YHWH in the Bible.
-In early sources, simply the worship of other gods makh‘is YHWH, for the God of Israel is a jealous God who demands absolute and exclusive faith.
-D adds the claim that worshiping any idol, even if it is intended to represent YWHW, makh‘is YHWH, for he prohibits his representation since anyone who bows down before a plastic figure is no different than an idolater.
-In the final stage, reflected in the Deuteronomistic redactional layer and in the book of Ezekiel, even the worship of YWHW outside the designated place is considered hakh‘asa.
+In early sources, simply the worship of other gods provokes YHWH’s ka‘as, for the God of Israel is a jealous God who demands absolute and exclusive faith.
+D adds the claim that worshiping any idol, even if it is intended to represent YWHW, provokes YHWH’s ka‘as, for he prohibits his representation since anyone who bows down before a plastic figure is no different than an idolater.
+In the final stage, reflected in the Deuteronomistic redactional layer and in the book of Ezekiel, even the worship of YWHW outside the designated place is considered ka‘as.

 Chapter 4: “If I Were to Go in your Midst for One Moment, I Would Destroy You”: Proximity, Danger, and Self-control in the Story of the Spies in J